biswajitghosh2/workspace_one/README.md

 # Introduction
-This is a repository which will contain the profiles, scripts, sensors which is deployed for Apple Mac and iOS devices.
+This is a repository which will contain the profiles, scripts, sensors and automations which is deployed for Apple Mac and iOS devices.

 ## Automations